VAMSApp/OnAirDiscordBot/README.md

 ## Help & Support

 feel free to reach out to me on discord with any questions about the bot, my discord username is `ndboost`.

-I also idle in the #web-apis channel on the [OnAir company's official discord server](https://discord.com/invite/WY5htXu)
+I also idle in the `#web-apis` channel on [OnAir company's official discord server](https://discord.com/invite/WY5htXu).

 ## Bot Hosting and Paid Support

-If you are interested in having this bot hosted for you or would like to pay for additional features or support, please feel free to reach out to me on discord, my username is `ndboost` to discuss your requirements.
+If you are interested in having this bot hosted for you or would like to pay for additional features & support, please reach out to me via discord to discuss your requirements and get things setup, my username is `ndboost`.

 ## Bot Commands
 All command responses are ephemeral by default, meaning only the user who executed the command can see the response.
 This can be changed by passing the `ephemeral` param to any command, see [Virtual Airline Details](#virtual-airline-details-detail-ephemeral) for an example.